midbel/packit/README.md

 * linting Packfile and/or build packages
 * converting existing `.deb`/`.rpm` packages to other packages format
 * support for zstd compression
-* options to generate "documentation" package only and/or both package (binary, documentation) but splitted